chauff/cse1500-web-transcripts/_lectures/node2.md

 );
 ```

-:point*up: This code snippet contains three handlers - and each handler will be used for about one third of all clients requesting `/wishlist`.
+:point_up: This code snippet contains three handlers - and each handler will be used for about one third of all clients requesting `/wishlist`.
 While this may not seem particularly useful at first, it allows you to create generic functions that can be used in any of your routes, by dropping them into the list of functions passed into `app.get()`.
-What is important to understand \_when* to call `next` and _why_ in this setting we have to use a `return` statement - without it, the function's code would be continued to be executed.
+What is important to understand *when* to call `next` and _why_ in this setting we have to use a `return` statement&mdash;without it, the function's code would be continued to be executed.

 ### Routing paths and string patterns